- Engage & Connect

 Friday, November 4, 11:30am – 1:30pm

 The annual Faculty Women’s Interest Group Luncheon, held on Friday, November 4, 2016, welcomes all faculty and students who are advocates for the advancement of women in the academy.
-This year, we will provide an update on FWIG activities and announce the recipients of the Marcia M. Feld Leadership Award and the Marsha Ritzdorf Award for the Best Student Work on Diversity, Social Justice and the Role of Women in Planning.
+This year, we will provide an update on FWIG activities and announce the recipients of the Margarita McCoy Award and the Marsha Ritzdorf Award for the Best Student Work on Diversity, Social Justice and the Role of Women in Planning.
 As our usual tradition, we will also be celebrating the accomplishments of our members, so please be ready to share your achievements, both professional and personal.